ethereum-optimism/design-docs/protocol/l1-upgrades.md

       // 2.
 Call the appropriate `SuperchainProxyAdmin.upgradeAndCall()` function to update the
       //    implementation and call `upgrade()` on the contract.
   }
+  // run safety assertions to validate the upgrade
 }
 ```